-If you don't have a dedicated rabbit room and do not feel comfortable or trust your sitter 100% to watch your rabbits closely during their out of cage time, you may just want to have your pet sitter handle your bunny without letting them run around a room too much.
+If you don't have a dedicated rabbit room and do not feel comfortable or trust your sitter 100 percent to watch your rabbits closely during their out of cage time, you may just want to have your pet sitter handle your bunny without letting them run around a room too much.
 A detailed instruction list for what to do and not do can be left for the sitter to reference and also contain emergency contact numbers, including your exotics vet.

 Some dog and cat boarding facilities will board exotic pets, including rabbits, for a nominal fee per day.
-Daily feedings, medication administration, play times and other needs can be delivered by trained staff but you'll probably need to transport your own enclosure and supplies to the facility.
-A simple phone call to ask the center if they will be willing to board your rabbit is all it takes.
+Daily feedings, medication administration, play times, and other needs can be delivered by trained staff, but you may need need to transport your own enclosure and supplies to the facility.
+A simple phone call to ask the place if they will be willing to board your rabbit is all it takes.

 Vacationing With Your Rabbit